 - Monitoring the situation, adjusting the BOCES’ responses as appropriate to include possible implementation of the building-level emergency response team.

-- Communication with parents and guardians.
-When a student implies or specifically threatens self-inflicted violence, including suicide, the school’s social worker directly contacts the student’s parents/guardians.
+- Communication with parent/guardian.
+When a student implies or specifically threatens self-inflicted violence including suicide, the school’s social worker directly contacts the respective parents/guardians.

 - Inform the District Superintendent/designee.

-- Determine the level of threat with the District Superintendent/designee and the building-level emergency response team.
+- Determine the level of threat with the District Superintendent/designee, the Corporate ERT and the building-level emergency response team.

 - If the situation warrants, isolate the immediate area.